Politics

 Kawasaki had raised $98,000 by Aug.
 13 and had spent just over $8,000, with a focus on November.
 He said the primary “means less because it’s just us two, and we’ll both be continuing on to the general election.”

 One week out, Hajdukovich was the top fundraiser and biggest spender so far among legislative candidates.
-She had raised over $170,000 and spent $63,000 — more than seven times the amount her opponent had reported spending.
+She had raised more than $170,000 and spent $63,000 — more than seven times the amount her opponent had reported spending.
 She said the campaign had been “watching our pennies,” but it was important to spend now to boost her name recognition.

 ”We’ve put a lot of energy and expenditure into getting my name out there.
 I mean, I’m running against an 18-year incumbent,” she said.